Meghanayalam/Meghanayalam/README.md

 📘 My academic journey started with a **Bachelor of Science in Mathematics, Computer Science, and Statistics**.
 During my undergraduate studies, I was **shortlisted for the final round of the Jignasa Student Study Projects** by the Government of Telangana.
 Our project focused on simplifying math using tech-driven, intuitive learning approaches — a rewarding experience that strengthened my empathy and love for applied AI in education.

-💼 After graduation, I worked for **2 years as an ML Associate**, building machine learning pipelines, deploying models, and solving practical problems with data-driven insights.
+💼 After under graduation, I worked for **2 years as an ML Associate**, building machine learning pipelines, deploying models, and solving practical problems with data-driven insights.

 🧠 My current areas of interest include:
 - Deep Learning & Computer Vision